 To implement process improvement, you can manipulate three parameters: operator time, machine time, and setup time.
 For instance, you can give additional training to workers that take longer to complete tasks or facilitate transitions to reduce changeover times.
 You can also upgrade machines or make sure operators follow proper machine setup and maintenance standard operating procedures (SOPs).

 Many Lean practices can also help reduce variation in your lines.
-5S and visual management create a coherent workspace, thus reducing the time wasted looking for tools and improve=ing process efficiency.
-Poka-yoke, or error-proofing, a process helps catch defects early, which increases the consistency of output.
+5S and visual management create a coherent workspace, thus reducing the time wasted looking for tools and improving process efficiency.
+Poka-yoke, or error-proofing, a process that helps catch defects early, which increases the consistency of output.

 Line balancing is an optimization problem with significant industrial importance.
-By improving the efficiency of their lines, manufacturers can reduce the wastes of Lean manufacturing and unlock more value.
+By improving the efficiency of their lines, organizations can reduce the wastes of Lean manufacturing and unlock more value.

-Tulip, the manufacturing app platform, leverages IoT connected tools, sensors, and cloud computing to enable manufacturers to perform automatic, continuous time studies.
-Browse our app library for dozens of app templates that help manufacturers balance their lines and implement Lean practices.
+Tulip, the frontline operations app platform, leverages IoT-connected tools, sensors, and cloud computing to enable organizations to perform automatic, continuous-time studies.
+Browse our app library for dozens of app templates that help organizaitons balance their lines and implement Lean practices.